Theboiboi8/rust_in_the_browser/README.md

 ## About

-A simple showcase of Rust being run in the browser vie WebAssembly.
+A simple showcase of Rust being run in the browser via WebAssembly.

 ## Developing